-Functions which operate on array-valued cells.
-You can only use these functions on values which are already arrays.
+Functions which perform aggregating operations on array-valued cells.
+The functions in this class such as mean, sum, maximum etc can only be used on values which are already arrays.
 In most cases that means on values in table columns which are declared as array-valued.
 FITS and VOTable tables can have columns which contain array values, but other formats such as CSV cannot.